tino-platform/tino/bytecode/BYTECODE.md

 # Truss Bytecode Specification

+# Warning: This is all outdated now.
+See `src/capnp/` for more information.

 Well shit, this is going to be hard.
 It wouldn't be so hard if we didn't want to support generic types, but we do because we're not Go.